Click the boxes around "The Beecroft Series"

 Part 5.
 The Fortune Teller of Beecroft (104pp): Abigale ( Angela Bassett or Whoopi Goldberg )

 Locations: For parts 1-4, a primary/elementary school, retirement/nursing home, apartment building - all set in a poorer area of town.
 In Part 5, Sam and Befany move from adjacent units 205 and 207, in their old apartment building, to separate houses in nicer parts of town.
 But they still go to the same school, and they still visit Beecroft Manor as often as they dare!
-(Another “location” consideration is that the stories are set in a temperate climate of warm summers and cold snowy winters.)
+(Another “location” consideration is that the stories are set in a temperate climate of warm summers and cool snowy winters.)

 Buy the eBook version of the full 5-part series at Amazon or Kobo